Upper School Clubs

 Club Sessions

-Spring Club registration ends Thursday, March 20th.
-Clubs cost $75 for the Spring Session.
+Fall Club registration ends Wednesday, August 27th.
+Clubs cost $80 for the Fall Session.
 If you register your scholar for a club that does not meet the minimum of participants or has exceeded the maximum number of members, you will be given a choice between a refund and registering for another club.

 Chess Club